Evaluation of the Dizzy Patient

 Ototoxins-years).
 See Hain, 1997 reference for more detail about timing

-- Associations: head motion or change in head position, hearing disturbance,
+- Associations and triggers: head motion or change in head position, hearing disturbance,

 headache, cognitive symptoms, relation to stress.